The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: Introduction

+Looking backward, Gateaux's role must not be overestimated in the history of mathematics.
+Contrary to some other examples of mathematicians who died young, such as Abel to cite a famous example, Gateaux had not made decisive progress in any important direction.
+So maybe some words are necessary to explain what a biographical approach of someone like Gateaux can teach us.
+The main point here is related to the Great War and the effect it produced on French mathematicians.

-In her memoirs \cite{Marbo1967} written at the end of the 1960's, the novelist Camille Marbo, daughter of the mathematician Paul Appell and Emile Borel's widow, mentions that, after the end of World War 1, her husband declared that he could not bear any more the atmosphere of the Ecole Normale in mourning, and decided to resign from this position.
-Since 1910 (when he succeeded to Jules Tannery), Emile Borel had been the vice-director of the Ecole Normale Sup\'erieure during a time of extraordinary success for this institution.
-It was in particular the case for Borel's favorite discipline.
-Mathematical analysis experienced at this moment a complete revolution.
-The epicentre was in Paris, due to the presence of such outstanding personalities as Henri Poincar\'e, Emile Picard, Jacques Hadamard, Henri Lebesgue, and naturally Borel himself with the new measure of sets he introduced at the end of 19th century.
+In her memoirs (\citett{Marbo1967}), written at the end of the 1960s, the novelist Camille Marbo,\footnote{Marbo is Marguerite Appel's nom de plume.
+She was the daughter of the mathematician Paul Appell.} Emile Borel's widow, mentioned that after the end of World War I, her husband declared that he could not bear any more the atmosphere of the \'Ecole Normale in mourning, and decided to resign from his position of Deputy Director.
+In 1910 Borel had succeeded Jules Tannery in the position, during a time of extraordinary success for Analysis in France with outstanding mathematicians such as Henri Poincar\'e, Emile Picard, Jacques Hadamard, Henri Lebesgue and naturally Borel himself.